 One of the most important aspects of the new Camera 2 API is a dramatic increase in performance over the previous interface.
+The Camera 2 system is now capable of delivering full resolution images at the same speed the hardware can capture them thanks to a fully synchronized pipeline model.
 Read More

 Handy Photo is a mobile photo editor that can seemingly work magic with such features as un-cropping, the ability to remove objects from a photo, and the option to apply any number of its impressive filters.
 We put version 1.0 of the app through its paces last year and saw a lot of promise.
 Now Handy Photo is making the jump to the big 2.0, and it's bringing with it a new UI.
 Read More